defensive driving

 The Ultimate Guide to Defensive Driving: Stay Safe on the Road

-With an increasing number of vehicles and distractions, practicing defensive driving techniques can significantly reduce the risk of collisions.
+With an increasing number of vehicles and distractions, practicing defensive driving techniques can significantly reduce the risk of accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), approximately 94% of traffic accidents are caused by human error.
 This highlights the importance of being aware, proactive, and prepared while driving.

 This guide will cover key defensive driving techniques, common road hazards, and how to handle emergency situations to help you become a safer driver.